 For a free legal consultation, call 800-537-8185

-1. Take Accident Photos of All Vehicles.
+Take Accident Photos of All Vehicles

-3. Take Photos of the Other Driver’s Information.
+Take Photos of the Other Driver’s Information

-If you decide not to wait for the police, ask the other driver for his/her driver’s license information and auto insurance card.
+Ask the other driver for their driver’s license information and auto insurance card.
 Take a picture of both cards.
-And should the at-fault driver agree to handle everything, have him/her write, sign, and date a statement to that effect.
-It can be complicated trying to figure out how to handle a car accident and sometimes the other driver’s offer to fix their mistakes turns out to be too good to be true.
-Take a photo of the statement in case you misplace it.
-If the other driver is unwilling to produce the information or statement, notify the police and wait on an investigating officer who can collect the information for the report.
+Should the at-fault driver agree to handle everything, have them write, sign, and date a statement to that effect.
+Sometimes, the other drivers’ offer to fix their mistakes turns out to be too good to be true, so it’s best to ensure you have a signed document.

 Complete a Free Case Evaluation form now